 - Loves small world play and will spend ages happily engrossed in playing with her dolls house or Playmobil.

-- Has been enjoying helping Mummy in the garden and is quite fascinated by the wriggly worms and other creepy-crawlies that she gets to spot while doing so.
+- Has been enjoying helping Mummy in the garden.
+She is quite fascinated by the wriggly worms and other creepy-crawlies that she gets to spot while doing so.

 - Has started to get eczema again on her hands and wrists now that the weather is colder and the heating is on in the mornings.
 We’re trying a new cream out which so far seems to be helping.
 I’m hoping we can keep it under control this year as last winter I ended up bandaging her wrists and hands at night to stop her scratching.